-Steve’s mother, Gay, taught English at Lloyd High until the first of her three children were born – Steve is the youngest.
+Steve’s mother, Gay, taught English at Lloyd High in Erlanger, KY until the first of her three children were born – Steve is the youngest.
 She was a member of the Beechwood School Board in Ft.
 Mitchell and the Vestry at Trinity Episcopal in Covington for years.
 She volunteers for everything: the annual flower sale, maintaining the church gardens, the rummage sale, tutoring, and on and on.
 She also is a member of the poetry club at the Mercantile Library.
 “Mom’s the nurturer of all nurturers, a gardener extraordinaire, and better in the kitchen than anyone I’ve ever met.”

 Out of college, Steve painted houses like he did in high school and sold insurance and investments long enough to know he didn’t want to make either one a career.
 He knew he wanted to work for himself, and saw the law as his best option.

-“I opened my first law office in East Walnut Hills and had the incredibly good luck of renting office space from an attorney who became unable to practice basically the same day I became a lawyer.
+“I opened my first law office in East Walnut Hills and had the incredible circumstance of renting office space from an attorney who became unable to practice basically the same day I became a lawyer.
 The guy had hundreds of clients who needed representation, so another brand new lawyer and I went to work.
 I had all the clients I could handle my first week in practice.
 As my clients grew, I grew.”

 He says the worst stress in his work happens when a client wants to take action that Steve sees as throwing good money after bad.
 “There are times to go to battle, but you have to go into it knowing there’s light at the end of the tunnel.
 You don’t do it just for the exercise because adversarial processes always cause wear and tear.”

 Steve is a problem solver – in his words, a low-pressure solution-finder.
-“You get more bees with honey than hitting someone with a baseball bat.
+“You get more bees with honey than being overly aggressive.
 There’s a time for both, but it’s better for the blood pressure to keep things in perspective.
 Some attorneys take on their clients’ emotions.
 My job is not to be my client – my job is to represent my client.”